Egypt—Macro-Economic Stabilization and Reform (MESR)

 Select Results

-• Pioneered a new methodology for calculating Egypt’s gross domestic product based on the country’s economic census results, resulting in a significant gross domestic product increase.
+• Pioneered a new methodology for calculating Egypt’s gross domestic product based on the country’s economic census results, decreasing the residual components and deflating added value from economic sectors that resulted in a significant gross domestic product increase.

 • Supported Egypt to increase its score on the Open Budget Index.